ozanoguz/aws-ums-hol/README.md

 7. Validate that FortiManager can see AWS resources by creating or testing a dynamic address object from the SDN connector.

-Checkpoint:
+### ✅ Checkpoint

-* AWS SDN connector is created.
+- AWS SDN connector is created.
-* Connector test succeeds.
+- Connector test succeeds.
-* AWS resources are visible from FortiManager.
+- AWS resources are visible from FortiManager.

-Troubleshooting:
+### 🛠️ Troubleshooting

-* If the connector test fails, verify the access key and secret key.
+- If the connector test fails, verify the access key and secret key.
-* Confirm that the AWS region is correct.
+- Confirm that the AWS region is correct.
-* Confirm that the IAM permissions assigned by the instructor allow FortiManager to read Auto Scaling and EC2 resources.
+- Confirm that the IAM permissions assigned by the instructor allow FortiManager to read Auto Scaling and EC2 resources.
-* Confirm that your AWS account contains the expected lab resources.
+- Confirm that your AWS account contains the expected lab resources.

 ---

-## Section 6: Enable the SDN Connector for UMS
+## 🔄 Section 6: Enable the SDN Connector for UMS

 1. In FortiManager, go to the UMS or Auto Onboarding configuration area as described in the official Fortinet guide.